 Consultants and Contractors are not covered by this policy.

-The purpose of this policy is to establish guidelines for the hiring of university employees performing work outside the Commonwealth of Virginia, and help the university comply with workers compensation insurance requirements and other state laws.
+The purpose of this policy is to establish guidelines for the hiring of university employees performing work outside the Commonwealth of Virginia and help the university comply with workers' compensation insurance requirements and other state laws.

 III.
 Policy Statement

-The university recognizes the occasional need to hire or reassign an employee who will, due to the nature of a particular position or business need, reside and perform his/her work outside of the Commonwealth of Virginia.
+The university recognizes the occasional need to hire or reassign an employee who will, due to the nature of a particular position or business need, reside and perform their work outside of the Commonwealth of Virginia.

-Employees who work or telecommute outside of Virginia subject the university to other laws and may result in additional insurance and payroll requirements and costs (e.g., workers compensation, liability insurance, unemployment insurance, payroll tax withholding/reporting, administrative costs, and other reporting requirements to other states).
-As a result, the university reserves the right to determine in advance whether the university will permit an employee’s principal work location to be outside of Virginia.
+Employees who work or telecommute outside of Virginia subject the university to other laws, and may result in additional insurance and payroll requirements and costs (e.g., workers' compensation, liability insurance, unemployment insurance, payroll tax withholding/reporting, administrative costs, and other reporting requirements to other states).
+As a result, the university reserves the right to determine in advance whether the university will permit an employee's principal work location to be outside of Virginia.

 Accordingly, departments or business units that wish to hire or reassign an employee to work or telecommute out-of-state or in another country on or after the Effective Date must seek and obtain prior approval following the procedure established in this policy (Section IV).
 As of the Effective Date, no employee can be hired or begin employment or telecommute outside of Virginia until this approval is received